List of David Letterman sketches: Great Moments in Presidential Speeches

 Great Moments in Presidential Speeches was a near-daily segment which presented a series of three video excerpts.
 Originally, the first two come from actual famous moments, Franklin D. Roosevelt's inaugural speech ("The only thing we have to fear is fear itself") and John F. Kennedy's inaugural speech ("Ask not what your country can do for you, ask what you can do for your country").

 The third excerpt featured President George W. Bush in an unintentionally comical moment, often during press conferences or town hall gatherings.
-These moments frequently focused on President Bush stuttering, finding himself at a loss for words, or uttering a nonsensical Bushism.
+The moments frequently focused on President Bush stuttering, finding himself at a loss for words, or uttering a nonsensical Bushism.
 The excerpts were also often taken out of context for humorous effect, such as when Bush declared, "My kids can't read!", "My lawyer's a Latino" or "Why should I care about Africa?"

-The "Great Moments" presentation also featured Dwight Eisenhower, Harry S. Truman, Jimmy Carter, Ronald Reagan, Bill Clinton, and even President Bush's father, followed by Bush himself.
+The "Great Moments" presentation also featured Dwight Eisenhower, Harry S. Truman, Jimmy Carter, Ronald Reagan, Bill Clinton, and even Bush's father, followed by Bush himself.
 One adaptation was of President Kennedy's Berlin speech, with the words "Ich bin ein Berliner", followed by President Reagan's Berlin speech ("Mr. Gorbachev, tear down this wall") in 1987 (Reagan was also featured in another Letterman skit "The Reagan Diaries"), and as always, an excerpt from President Bush's recent speeches.
 An Abraham Lincoln impostor (Johnny Dark) has also given the "Tear down this wall" speech.
 President Lyndon Johnson made his debut on "Great Moments" with his declaration not to seek reelection in 1968.
 George Washington's, Abraham Lincoln's, Roosevelt's, and Kennedy's portraits were shown in the graphic at the beginning and end of "Great Moments."